tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

 <div id="image-kernel-matrix-result"> </div>
 <br style="clear:both" />

-The convolution is calculated as by multiplying each cell by its corresponding partner.
-So, a × 1, then b × 2, and so on though to i × 9.
-The result is the sum of all these multiplications.
+The convolution operation multiplies each cell by its corresponding partner.
+So, a × 1, then b × 2, and so on through to i × 9.
+The results of all these multiplications are then added together, producing a blurred colour value.

 <math>
   <mfenced open="[" close="]">